cm-auto/gitweb-release-downloader/README.md

 # gitweb-release-downloader

-Allows you to download release assets from (currently only) GitHub.
+Allows you to download release assets from (currently only) GitHub.\
+Additionally you can query a repository's releases and their respective assets.

 ## Usage